baumilicious/wallbox-demo/README.md

-# E.ON Wallbox Control Panel - Error Handling Demo
+# Wallbox Control Panel - Error Handling Demo

 ## Purpose

-This project provides a static frontend mockup of an E.ON Wallbox web interface.
+This project provides a static frontend mockup of a Wallbox web interface.
 Its primary goal is to demonstrate a customer support scenario where an agent guides a user through identifying and resetting a simulated Wallbox error via the interface.

 It showcases how an error state is presented to the user and how it can be resolved through the troubleshooting section.